matplotlib/matplotlib/doc/devel/tag_guidelines.rst

 What is a gallery example?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The gallery of examples contains visual demonstrations of matplolib features.
+The gallery of examples contains visual demonstrations of matplotlib features.
 Gallery examples exist so that users can scan through visual examples.

 Unlike tutorials or user guides, gallery examples teach by demonstration, rather than by explanation or instruction.